Yaupon holly (Ilex vomitoria) by Eleanor Dietrich

 Propagation: Cuttings, seed

-Garden tips: Yaupon holly works well in a buffer or hedge or as a specimen plant.
+Garden tips: Yaupon holly works well as a specimen plant or in a buffer or screen.
+It tolerates salt and wind and is adaptable to many soil types.
 Its form is irregular, but it can be pruned to a desired shape or height.
 It is prone to suckering, so periodic removal of unwanted sprouts may be necessary.
 The plant is dioecious, which means both a male and female specimen are needed to ensure pollination and fruit.
 Berries are produced only on female plants.
-Yaupon holly is salt tolerant.

 Yaupon holly plants are available from nurseries that specialize in Florida native plants.
 Visit www.PlantRealFlorida.org to find a nursery in your area.